github/docs/content/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards.md

 To create a {% data variables.projects.projects_v1_board %} for your organization, you must be an organization member.
 Organization owners and people with {% data variables.projects.projects_v1_board %} admin permissions can customize access to the {% data variables.projects.projects_v1_board %}.

-{% if classic-project-visibility-permissions %}{% data reusables.projects.owners-can-limit-visibility-permissions %}{% endif %}
+{% ifversion classic-project-visibility-permissions %}{% data reusables.projects.owners-can-limit-visibility-permissions %}{% endif %}

 If an organization-owned {% data variables.projects.projects_v1_board %} includes issues or pull requests from a repository that you don't have permission to view, the card will be redacted.
 For more information, see "[{% data variables.product.prodname_project_v1_caps %} permissions for an organization](/articles/project-board-permissions-for-an-organization)."